jonrh/pickaxe-assignment/readme.md

 + Originally I attempted to use *recharts* for the graph.
 It was the first time I had used it.
 It looked pretty nice and seemed pretty powerful once you get into the groove of it.
 The problem I ran into was I couldn't find a built-in way to do a datetime X-axis.
 Reading the documentation it is supposed to be possible but I couldn't get it to work.
 I knew Pickaxe was using *recharts* so I looked into the source maps of dashboard.pickaxe.ai and saw some custom utilities that implemented it.
 After seeing that I abandoned ship and went for Highcharts instead as I knew this was automatically handled which was very beneficial given the time constraints.

 + I originally wrote the `PickaxeChart` component in TypeScript.
 However I changed over to JavaScript because I ran into an type mismatch of the series data object with Highcharts.
 I love TypeScript types but didn't really have the time to wrestle the types.

++ Before starting the project I deliberated trying out [data-forge-ts](https://github.com/data-forge/data-forge-ts) to transform the data.
+It looked like a promising candidate but since the assignment was time constrained I didn't want to risk a getting stuck.

 ## Development notes